evilusean/evilusean.github.io/ChronicalizeASean/readme.md

 - maybe make a way to invert the spiral timeline? which makes more intuitive sense? outward events happening inward making you the person/timeline you are today - or past events happening outward reaching out in a fractal spiral infinitely 'prime mover' vs 'unmoved mover' - maybe add a toggle? - I've already got 2 rows of buttons
 - Add a toggle to get rid of the 2 rows of buttons for more realestate like 'Hide / Show Controls'
 - Ran out of tokens on kiro/cursor - Future Sean will need to check over the code for any superfluous stuff/leftovers from when it stopped - I need to get the schema and everything sorted before I can make it pretty
+- Spiral layout doesn't allow you to click on some events